karthikv1392/eng-agenticai/README.md

       7. Click “+ Add a new secret”.
       8. ‘Name’ is you key name, and ‘Value’ is the key
       9. Configure the API Key in Your Code
-      10. Change the name in the 3rd cell if needed: GOOGLE_API_KEY=userdata.get(‘Key_Name’)
-      11. Colab will ask for permission to access your secrets.
+      10. Colab will ask for permission to access your secrets.
 Grant access to proceed.
 5. Start running each cells (either run all or run one by one for better understanding)

 ## Some of our works in this space